Kimono My House: Release

 Kimono My House became a popular release, peaking at No. 4 on the UK Albums Chart, and was awarded gold status by the British Phonographic Industry (BPI) in September 1974.
-The single "This Town Ain't Big Enough for Both of Us" was a surprise hit and reached No. 2 on the UK Singles Chart, being certified silver in June 1974.
+The single "This Town Ain't Big Enough for Both of Us" was a surprise hit and reached No. 2 on the UK singles chart, being certified silver in June 1974.
 It was held off the top spot by the Rubettes' bubblegum pop song "Sugar Baby Love", which remained at No. 1 for four weeks.
 Sparks' second Island era single, "Amateur Hour", reached the top ten in the UK later that summer.

 Outside the UK, Kimono My House and its singles made a significant impact across Europe, notably in Germany, where both singles reached No. 12.
 In the US, the album reached No. 101 on the Billboard 200.
-The group's two Bearsville Records albums had garnered critical praise but few sales.
+The band's two Bearsville Records albums had garnered critical praise but few sales.
 The only significant chart performance had been for "Wonder Girl", which had been a minor regional hit and had crept into the lower reaches of the Cashbox chart at No. 92.
 In place of "Amateur Hour", "Talent Is an Asset" was selected as the album's second single in the US, and the album's third in New Zealand.